Driving with a Suspended License

 Penalties for DUI and other Criminal Charges

 California and all of the other states have made it illegal to drive when your driver's license has been suspended or revoked.
 Not having your driver's license is a major inconvenience for anyone who has to drive to work or complete errands on a daily basis, but choosing to drive even with a suspended license can lead to worse penalties.
-If you are caught driving on a suspended or revoked license, you will face a criminal charge that may result in your arrest or incarceration.
+If you are caught driving on a suspended or revoked license, you will face a DUI charge that may result in your arrest or incarceration.
 In addition to these penalties and the possibility of having to post bail, the court may also impound your vehicle for up to 30 days and impose a jail sentence of up to six months as well.

 If your driver's license was suspended or revoked because of a DUI arrest or conviction, the penalties you may face for driving without your license may be even greater.
 Many people are arrested and stuck with these harsh penalties because they did not realize that their license had been suspended or revoked until it was too late.
 Many times, this happens because drivers have received a traffic citation or because they plead guilty to a traffic citation in court without realizing that they would have too many points.
 California has created distinct laws regarding driver's license suspension, and it is wise to consult a Ventura DUI attorney any time after you are arrested.

 Here at Lessem, Newstat & Tooson, LLP our team has helped many people through the process of fighting a driver's license suspension or revocation.
 We understand the huge impact that these penalties can have on your future, and we are here to help you avoid this unfortunate situation.
 Below, we have listed some of the most common reasons why driver's licenses are suspended and revoked in Ventura and throughout California.
 Please do not hesitate to call and schedule your free case evaluation to discuss your unique situation.